itpplasma/GORILLA/PAPER_JOSS/paper.md

 # Summary

-In particular, `GORILLA` is a Fortran code that computes guiding-center orbits for charged particles of given mass, charge and energy in toroidal fusion devices with three-dimensional field geometry.
+`GORILLA` is a Fortran code that computes guiding-center orbits for charged particles of given mass, charge and energy in toroidal fusion devices with three-dimensional field geometry.
 Conventional methods for integrating the guiding-center equations utilize high order interpolation of the electromagnetic field in space.
 In `GORILLA`, a special linear interpolation employing a spatial mesh is used for the discretization of the electromagnetic field.
 This leads to locally linear equations of motion with piecewise constant coefficients.